 “Gina, we don’t have all the facts yet.
 When you worry and then something happens, you suffer twice.
 Go get Freedom, girl.”

 Gina ran to the mares’ barn to get Freedom.
 Stop crying!
 Antonia’s right.
 We’ll find Timmy.
 The seasoned mare had finished her feed and was happy to see Gina to take her out to the mares’ pasture as per the usual routine.
-Gina slipped her halter on her in the stall and as she exited the stall, she turned right in the barn aisle to head to the pasture.
+Gina slipped her halter on her in the stall and as she exited the stall, she turned left in the barn aisle to head to the pasture.

 “Sorry girl.
 We have to find Timmy first.
 You’ll get to hang out with the other mares later.”
 Gina patted Freedom’s neck and then turned her the other way toward the saddling area.

-Gina met up with Antonia outside the gate that led to the front pasture.
+Gina met up with Antonia outside the gate that led to the southwest pasture.
 Antonia on her black stallion, Spirit, and Gina on the dependable chestnut mare.
 Freedom was the first offspring of Spirit.
 And like all his children, she was beautiful; fiery chestnut coat, flowing tail, blaze, and all.

 “Ok, let’s check the pond out front first,” said Antonia and they cantered out together toward the pond.
 What a sight they would have been to anyone watching.
 Two petite women riding magnificent Arabian horses, running with tails held high.
 One shimmering black in the morning sun and the other flaming red.

 Timmy was not at the pond.
-They headed toward the gate that led to the back pasture.
+They headed toward the south gate that led to the back riding trails.
 It was open this time of year, so they cantered through single file, Antonia leading the way on Spirit.
 Kuhaylah Arabians was over two hundred acres in size, so the search was cut out for them.
 They rode side by side on the main trail, walking now and watching and listening.

 They both stopped in their tracks.
 They heard the faint whinny at the same time.
 Gina’s heart leapt into her throat, “Timmy’s alive!” she said out loud because she had feared the worst.
 She loved that little golden pony so much.